benoitvallon/titlecase-french/README.md

 # The rules

-There different types of rules:
+There 5 main types of rules:

 - A title always starts with a word in uppercase
 - A specific list of words are in lowercase
 - After a quote *'* words can be in lowercase or uppercase depending of the word before the quote
-- Acronyms are in lowercase
+- Acronyms are in uppercase
-- Uppercase with accent are replaced with their version without accent
+- Special uppercase letters (with accent for example) are replaced with their simple version

-Some examples (see below for bigger list):
+Some examples (see below for bigger list).

 ```js
 /*